Medically reviewed by board-certified pediatrician Dr. Ryan Blackman DO, FAAP.

 Podcasts are great for when you’re working out, on your lunch break at work, cooking dinner, or waiting in the carpool line.
 There’s a helpful parenting podcast out there for everyone!

 Puracy was started by two busy dads (with seven kids between them), so we understand firsthand that there’s not enough time in the day to get every single thing done.
-We’ve developed our natural cleaning products to make things easier for parents, and our Home Cleaning Box provides everything you need for safe, effective cleaning.
+We’ve developed our natural cleaning products to make things easier for parents, and our Home Cleaning Box provides everything you need for effective, plant-based cleaning.